absolute-version/absolute-version-js/README.md

 If your tags don't conform to `vX.Y.Z`, then you can pass an alternate glob in the options:

 ```
-import { versionFromGitTag } from '@pact-foundation/absolute-version'
+import { versionFromGitTag } from 'absolute-version'

 const version = versionFromGitTag({
   tagGlob: '[0-9]*'